Yanwei-Sun/Yanwei-Sun.github.io/_pages/about.md

 ### News

 - I am extremely sad to share that because of the [US visa issue](https://en.wikipedia.org/wiki/Proclamation_10043), I have no choice but to quit from UW.
-I will join in Imperial [Imperial College Business School](https://www.imperial.ac.uk/business-school/) this summer to pursue my PhD study in [Analytics & Operations](https://www.imperial.ac.uk/business-school/faculty-research/academic-areas/analytics-operations/).
+I will join in [Imperial College Business School](https://www.imperial.ac.uk/business-school/) this summer to pursue my PhD study in [Analytics & Operations](https://www.imperial.ac.uk/business-school/faculty-research/academic-areas/analytics-operations/).